TheLycorisRadiata/game_unity_spoopytreat/README.md

 ![](./ingame_screenshot_1.png)

 ### PREVIOUS ISSUES FIXED
-- Issues n°1, n°2 and n°3 have been fixed.
+- All previous issues have been fixed.
-- Issue n°4 is rare and not an actual problem, so it's left as is for now.

 ### ADDED FEATURES
 - The skybox provided with the assets is used.
 The lighting's color has been made a dark blue to fit, and as for the candies' halo a less intense color has been picked.